Theodor Goldschmidt

 Carl Theodor Wilhelm Goldschmidt (4 June 1817 - 4 January 1875) was a German entrepreneur and chemist.

-Goldschmidt was born in Berlin.
+Goldschmidt was born in Berlin to a middle class Jewish family that owned a Calico plant.
 He studied chemistry at the University of Berlin, and then trained as a colorist, a specialist in dyeing textiles.
 On 8 December 1847, he founded a chemical factory in Berlin.
 In 1911, it became "Th.
 Goldschmidt AG".
 Goldschmidt was a city councilor in Berlin, was interested in philosophy and maintained close contacts with the famous chemists of his time.

 Karl Goldschmidt and Hans Goldschmidt were his sons.